MSVWalker/NeuroVision/README.md

 ## 6. Hardware Specifications

-### Overview
 Training was conducted on a MacBook Air (2021) equipped with an Apple M1 chip and 16GB of RAM.
 The choice of hardware significantly impacted training times and model experimentation capabilities.
 Each training run took approximately 12 hours, reflecting the computational limits of the hardware and the complexity of the models used.

-### Limitations
-While the M1 chip offers notable performance, it may restrict the ability to conduct extensive hyperparameter tuning and experimentation with deeper networks or larger datasets.
-Future work may benefit from more powerful GPUs or TPUs to accelerate training and improve overall model performance.

 ## 7. Future Work